 So you have decided to start a travel blog and you would like to make money from it, right?.
 Well congratulations, you have come to the right place to kick start your travel blog and new career.
-I have been blogging for about 20 years and I’d like to pass on my warts and all version of how to start a blog.
+I have been blogging for about 20 years and I’d like to pass on my warts and all version of how to start a blog and make money from it.

 Now I have read many posts from other people saying how easy it is to start a travel blog.
 For some it can be very easy.
 They say it will only cost you as much as a cup of coffee to set up.
 Or it will only take the same amount of time as to drink that same coffee.
 Well, I beg to differ here.
 For many of us some things can take a little longer and it will be a challenge.
 Therefore, we will need help from professionals.

-If you are series about starting a blog keep reading.
-Here is my warts and all post on how to start a travel blog and see what you think.
-I have tried to make the information as simple as possible.
+If you are series about starting a blog and make money from it keep reading.
+Here is my warts and all post on how to start a travel blog and make money from it.
+I have tried to make the information as simple as possible and provide the steps to start your blog.
 The biggest piece of advice I can give you here is to not give up.
 It will be worth it in the end.
 You can make a good living from blogging.
 It may not happen right from the start but with perseverance success can follow.

 1. A computer (not a tablet or smartphone-they are a bit small to design on).